microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/finding.md

 ---
 title: "finding resource type"
-description: "A finding is the output of the usage data analysis performed by Permissions Management to assess risk with identities and resources."
+description: "The output of the permissions usage data analysis performed by Permissions Management to assess risk with identities and resources."
 author: "ashyasingh"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"